novuhq/novu/docs/docs/channels/chat/slack.md

 ## Slack Application Configuration

 1. Go to OAuth & Permissions on Slack's Developer Dashboard and add your REDIRECT_URL in Redirect URLs.
-   - If you use self-hosted solution add the api endpoint you created on [step 1](/channels/chat/slack#self-hosted).
+   - If you use a manual manage solution, add the API endpoint you created on [step 1](/channels/chat/slack#manual-manage).
    - If you use Novu hosted solution add https:<span/>//api.novu.co/v1/subscribers/.
 2. Go to Incoming Webhooks from the left menu and Activate Incoming Webhooks.
-3. Go to Manage Distribution and at the bottom of the page make sure to tick Remove Hard Coded Information and Activate Public Distribution.
+3. Go to Manage Distribution and at the bottom of the page, tick Remove Hard Coded Information and Activate Public Distribution.